anish-bxb/projects/README.md

-# projects
+# R Studio Projects

-A repository of my projects
+A repository of projects that I have done as a part of Data Analysis 101 at Denison University.
+All analyses are primarily in R.